BiplopDey/NFT-Market/README.md

 - Admin has a dashboard.
 - User can do CRUD of his NFTs.
 - User can love, comment and bid an NFT.
-- In home page on the top has a slider that will show the most loved NFTs, and in below a list of NFTs.
+- In home page the slider will show the most loved NFTs, and in below a list of NFTs.

 ## Stack
 - Programming language: Php